 Explain how simply saying thank you can make someone’s day better, and that’s why they should say it whenever anyone does something nice for them.

 Another way to make this a part of their mindset and lifestyle is to tell them that counting the blessings will multiply their happiness.

 Children learn from watching their parents, and they like to copy them.
 So, once they’ve got a basic idea of what gratitude is, explain it with your actions instead of words.

 Some quick benefits of gratitude.

-Teaching them good manners is sure one of the reasons but there is more to it than meets the eye.
+Teaching them good manners is sure one reason, but there is more to it than meets the eye.
 Research has shown that children experience numerous physical and psychological benefits when they routinely practice being appreciative.
 They tend to

 - become happier and more generous